gvx/kyss/docs/source/usage.rst

     #  {'actor': 'Peter Capaldi', 'regeneration': [12]},
     #  {'actor': 'Jodie Whittaker', 'regeneration': [13]}]

-Using :class:`kyss.SequenceOrSingle` means that the value associated with ``'regeneration'`` is always a list of integers.
+Using :class:`kyss.ListOrSingle` means that the value associated with ``'regeneration'`` is always a list of integers.

 If you want more control over how data gets interpreted, you can subclass :class:`kyss.Schema`, and override :meth:`kyss.Schema.parse`.
 It should raise :exc:`kyss.SchemaError` if the data doesn't fit your schema.

 ..
-TODO: advanced uses of Mapping
+TODO: advanced uses of Dict
 ..
 TODO: Alternatives
 ..
 TODO: wrap_in
 ..
 TODO: writing your own schemas